meta-company/makex/documents/source/configuration.md

 ## File

-The Makex configuration file allows one to override some aspects of makex.
+The Makex configuration file allows one to override some aspects of Makex.
-A configuration file is not required for basic use of Makex.
+A configuration file is not required to use Makex.

-The configuration file itself may be located in a number of places:
+The configuration file itself may be located in several places:

 <!-- In the current working directory or its parents (as `makex.toml` or `.makex.toml`). -->
 - The user's configuration directory (`~/.config/makex/makex.toml`).